A Look at Qi Wireless Charging on Apple's iPhone 8 and What Qi Wireless Chargers Can Be Used

 To enable Qi wireless charging on the iPhone 8, you need to use compatible Qi wireless chargers.
 These chargers include brands like Belkin and Mophie with their own wireless charging docks.
 With Belkin, you can use the Belkin Qi Wireless Charging Pad or Belkin Boost Up 15-Watt Qi Compatible Wireless Charging Pad & Charger with your iPhone 8.

-The Belkin Qi Wireless Charging Pad support the Qi Low Power to wirelessly output 5 watts of charging whereas the Belkin Boost Up 15-Watt Qi Compatible Wireless Charging Pad & Charger is able to use the Qi Medium Power to offer faster charging up to 15 watts.
+The Belkin Qi Wireless Charging Pad supports the Qi Low Power to wirelessly output 5 watts of charging whereas the Belkin Boost Up 15-Watt Qi Compatible Wireless Charging Pad & Charger can offer faster charging up to 15 watts.
 Note the Belkin Boost Up 15-Watt Qi Compatible Wireless Charging Pad & Charger is a little overkill just for the iPhone 8 which can only use 7.5 watts, unless you plan to use the Belkin Boost Up 15-Watt Qi Compatible Wireless Charging Pad & Charger for charging either the latest Samsung Galaxy phones and the iPhone 8.

 You can also wirelessly charge the iPhone using the mophie Charge Force Wireless Charging Base which also supports 5W through Qi Low Power.